Sign in for exclusive products and special discounts.

 Plenty of children think of math as an absolute nightmare, but it doesn’t have to be that way.
 In fact, math can be—dare we say it?—spooktacular!
-Before your child protests that there’s not a ghost of a chance that that’s true, check out the Mathematical Nights Math Fiction books from Royal Fireworks Press, a phantasm…er, fangtastic…er, fantastic set of novels that make math a devilishly fun subject.
+Before your child protests that there’s not a ghost of a chance that that’s true, check out our Mathematical Nights Math Fiction books, a phantasm…er, fangtastic…er, fantastic set of novels that make math a devilishly fun subject.

 The Mathematical Nights books follow Lennie Miller and her best friend Will as they encounter strange beings from the Mystical Realm, which is located right on the edge of Lennie’s new home in Indiana.
 Lennie has a gift for seeing the otherworldly creatures that cross over from that world to ours.
 What’s more, Lennie learns that those creatures consider her a “Pattern Finder,” which means that they come to her to solve their math problems.
 And they certainly have some unusual problems!

 Lennie and Will have to figure out what some kids might argue are nothing more than story problems, but that’s a frightful miscalculation of what they’re actually doing.
 Instead, what Lennie and Will are doing is using math to solve real-world problems.
 Or…perhaps they’re not real-world problems…unless you live in the Mystical Realm, where they might be considered that.
 Either way, these novels are a bewitchingly good read, bringing math out of the disembodied abstract to become enchantingly real.
 They are equally good for homeschooled children and for students in classrooms.
 Check out the Mathematical Nights webpage to see all the gory details!